 2025/2026 Legislative Biennium

-What does that really mean?
-YOU matter.
+It means your voice matters.
 Your family matters.
-Your needs and experiences matter.
-Our legislators need to know and hear from you.
-This page will keep current bills relevant to Health & Parental Rights posted so you can call, email and meet with your lawmakers.
+Your experiences and concerns matter.
+Our legislators need to hear directly from the people they represent.
+This page will keep you informed about current bills related to Health and Parental Rights, and provide you with the information you need to call, email, or meet with your lawmakers.

 HF22 / SF1707 Parent's Bill of Rights to restore basic parental rights to education, medical decisions and data privacy.
 Senator Mathews, Representatives Gillman, Duran, Engen, Zeleznikar, Kresha, Knudsen, Bennett, Burkel, Harder, Allen, Backer, Niska, Warwas, McDonald, Rymer, Baker, Murphy, Gander, Koznick, Schultz, Hudson, Gordon, Altendorf, Sexton.

-SF83 The No Patient Alone Act to protect patient's rights to have a support person with them at all times.
-Senator Rarick.
+SF83 / HF345 The No Patient Alone Act to protect patient's rights to have a support person with them at all times.
+Senator Rarick, Bahr, Abeler, Representatives Nelson, Sexton, Repinski, Rarick, Franson, Zeleznikar.

-SF256 to protect disabled students rights to access their service animals during school hours.
-Senators Abeler, Hoffman, Bahr & Kreun.
+SF256 / HF1827 to protect disabled students rights to access their service animals during school hours.
+Senators Abeler, Hoffman, Bahr, Kreun, Representatives Backer, Nadeau, Perryman, Rehrauer.

 SF389 / HF1300 to prohibit denying public assistance based on vaccination status.
 Senator Lieske, Wesenberg, Bahr, Green & Hoffman, Representatives Roach, Davids, Knudsen.